Skip to main content

 Why do you actually need a camera system for a flexible feeding solution?
 Why can't you use any system?

 In a flexible feeding solution, the camera system is of absolutely central importance: The camera continuously analyzes the current situation on the feeder.
 It then decides which one of the many possible different movements of the feeder will lead to bringing the parts into the desired position.
 As many parts as possible and as quickly as possible.
 The feeder itself knows many different possible movements, and the camera decides in each case which of the possible movements is goal-directed.
 If the camera is then satisfied with the situation, it transfers the current coordinates of the identified parts to the connected robot.
 Several years of development have gone into the software on which our system is based.
 Compared to a car, you could say that the feeder’s camera-software-combination has the same role as the car’s engine – essential for operation and hard to replace.
-By the way, it’s important to know that even an absolute newcomer to flexible feeding technology can be trained on our system in only 1.5 days, and drivers for almost every industrial robot are now integrated in the system.
+By the way, it’s important to know that even an absolute newcomer to flexible feeding technology can be trained on our system in only one day, and drivers for almost every industrial robot are now integrated in the system.
 There really is no easier and safer way to achieve success.

 How can I find out whether and how well the parts I want to feed run on the flexfeeder?

-Feeder width = max. part length x 5
+Feeder width = max. part length x 5.

-If you follow this rule of thumb, about 20 to 25 parts fit into the image area of the camera, and this leads to a good probability to always find some parts in the desired position.
-Of course, there are always exceptions, but as a rule, the throughput of the application increases with the size of the feeder.
-However, in order to get exact certainty, we are happy to perform tests with real parts on our feeders on request and thus determine the ideal configuration of each application.
+If you follow this rule of thumb, about 20 to 25 parts will fit into the image area of the camera and this leads to a good probability to always find some parts in the desired position.
+Usually, as the size of the feeder increases, so does the throughput within the application.

 At what distance and how do you install the camera with the flexfeeder?